SyberGrind/Active-Directory-Home-Lab/README.md

 **Step 63: I selected Active Directory Domain Services as the required role.
 <br>

-**Step 64: I confirmed the inclusion of required management tools for AD DS.
+**Step 64: I confirmed the inclusion of required management tools for Active Directory Services.
 <br>

 **Step 65: I verified the successful completion of the Add Roles & Features installation.